 - Reading a map or adjusting a GPS device

 Distracted driving can have deadly consequences.
 Drivers who don’t pay attention are at a greater risk of veering into another lane, not watching their blind spots, failing to brake in time for hazards, and other careless acts.

 Thousands are killed and hundreds upon thousands of victims are injured each year in car accidents where distracted driving was a factor.
-For your safety and the safety of your passengers and others on the road, the law firm of Colling Gilbert Wright & Carter urges everyone to stay focused behind the wheel and avoid dangerous distractions.
+For your safety and the safety of your passengers and others on the road, the law firm of Colling Gilbert Wright urges everyone to stay focused behind the wheel and avoid dangerous distractions.